irshad017/Blogit/README.md

 This project integrates a robust backend using **Hono** and **Prisma** with a dynamic frontend built with **React** and **Tailwind CSS**.

+The platform is designed like **Medium**, where users can post blogs, read blogs from others, and engage in personal chats.

 ## 🌟 Backend Features

 - **User Authentication**: